-Become a Liverpool Girl Geek official 2017 partner by joining our new membership scheme, designed to showcase companies in Merseyside who care about Diversity – specifically the recruitment and retention of women in Digital and Technology.
+Liverpool Girl Geeks membership scheme is designed to showcase companies in the North West who care about diversity – specifically the recruitment and retention of women in the digital and technology sector.

 Why become a member?